 Wyndham's baseline water balance provides a snapshot of human and environmental water use and disposal across the municipality (see Figure 2 and Table 2 below).
 It also includes an estimate of stormwater pollutant loads across Wyndham and allows for a greater understanding of the municipalities complex water cycle.
 The water balance highlights the large import of potable water into Wyndham which is predominantly used for residential purposes.
-In terms of wastewater both residential and non-residential generate large volumes which are sent to the Western Treatment Plant.
-Recycled water use in the Werribee Irrigation District is high, there is also moderate use by Council and the non-residential sector.
-Substantial volumes of groundwater used in Wyndham, in comparison, river water use is low.
+In terms of wastewater both residential and non-residential zones generate large volumes which are sent to the Western Treatment Plant.
+Recycled water use in the Werribee Irrigation District is high; there is also moderate use by Council and the non-residential sector.
+A high amount of water from upper reservoirs purchased by farmers gets delivered by Southern Rural Water to the Werribee Irrigation District through a regulated system of open channels and pipeline.
+In addition, substantial volume of groundwater is used in Wyndham.
+In comparison, river water extractions directly from the Werribee river within Wyndham Catchment are low.
 Stormwater runoff is disproportionately high in Wyndham's urbanised catchments.
-This results in large pollutant loads entering local waterways and discharging to Port Phillip Bay.
+This results in large pollutant loads entering local waterways and discharging into Port Phillip Bay.